MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

     ![Screenshot of some recorded steps.](./media/recording-flow/recorded-steps.png)

-1. When the recording process is completed, select **Finish** to convert the recorded steps to Power Automate Desktop actions.
+1. When the recording process is completed, select **Finish** to convert the recorded steps to Power Automate for desktop actions.

     ![Screenshot of the generated actions of the recorded flow.](./media/recording-flow/recorded-flow.png)